 For non-GTI models, only Pure White is available at no additional cost.

 GTI Polos can be bought in either Flash Red or Pure White for no additional cost.
 The VW Polo GTI is currently not available on VW's online car builder, so we can't check paint prices.

 - Deep Black Pearl Effect

-The above prices are recommended drive-away prices from VW Australia.
-They include 12 months rego, CTP, dealer delivery fees, stamp duty and any other costs.
-The prices are calculated based on a "rating one" driver aged 40 with a good driving history and the vehicle being in a garage in NSW postcode 2000.
+The above prices are estimated Manufacturer's Recommended Driveaway Prices (MDRP) from VW Australia.
+They include 12 months registration, CTP, dealer delivery charges, stamp duty and any other associated costs.
+These prices were for postcode 2000.

-It wouldn't be unfair to call the Polo the benchmark that other manufacturers aspire to achieve.
-It's a little bigger than some of the competition and it can cost more, but overall, reviewers seemed to suggest this is one hatch you have to at least consider.
+It's not a stretch to call the Polo the benchmark that other manufacturers should strive to achieve.
+It's a little larger than some of the competition and it can retail at higher prices, but overall, reviewers seemed to suggest this is a hatch you have to try.